The Skatalites: Early reunions: 1974–1988

-The Skatalites first reunion happened in the studio, during 1974 sessions for bass player Lloyd Brevett's solo album.
+The Skatalites' first reunion happened in the studio, during 1974 sessions for bass player Lloyd Brevett's solo album.
 After laying down hand percussion tracks at Lee Perry's studio, Brevett was joined by McCook, Alphonso, Sterling, Knibb and Mittoo.
 Ernest Ranglin played guitar, with Oswald Brooks on trumpet.
-The album was eventually released as African Roots, a collection of mostly Brevett compositions, and has been variously released both as a Lloyd Brevett and as a Skatalies album, with most editions crediting "Lloyd Brevett and The Skatalites".
+The album was eventually released as African Roots, a collection of mostly Brevett compositions, and has been variously released both as a Lloyd Brevett and as a Skatalites album, with most editions crediting "Lloyd Brevett and The Skatalites".

 In 1979, The Skatalites again joined in the studio, this time to record an album for Chris Blackwell.
 The album, tentatively entitled The Big Guns, was not released at the time, due to a disagreement between McCook and Blackwell, and remains unreleased.

 In June 1983, The Skatalites reformed and played the Reggae Sunsplash festival in Montego Bay in July, after festival director Ronnie Burke persuaded them to appear at the fifth anniversary of the festival, despite Moore and McCook having not spoken since the band split.
 Their show was very successful, and the band played more concerts in Jamaica, while taking offers to tour abroad.
-The line-up at this time reflected the original line-up of the band, with the exception of Drummond, joined by guests, Arnold Breckenridge, and Bubbles Cameron.
+The line-up at this time reflected the original line-up of the band, with the exception of Drummond, and joined by guests Arnold Breckenridge and Bubbles Cameron.
 Recordings from 27 June and 17 July 1983 were released on the live album Stretching Out, although the band later claimed on their website that they received no payment for this recording and discouraged fans from buying it.

-During their 1983 rehearsals for Sunsplash, the band recorded eleven tracks at the newly opened Music Mountain studio, lead this time by Jackie Mittoo and under the guidance of producer/promoter Tony Owens.
+During their 1983 rehearsals for Sunsplash, the band recorded eleven tracks at the newly opened Music Mountain studio, led this time by Jackie Mittoo and under the guidance of producer/promoter Tony Owens.
 After five days of recording, the sessions were abandoned after the members apparently fell out with one another.
 Nine completed tracks were eventually released in 2007 on Motion Records as Rolling Steady: The 1983 Music Mountain Sessions.
 The album included their tribute to Don Drummond, "Big Trombone", with Lord Tanamo on vocals.

-In April 1984, the same lineup, but without Mittoo - recorded The Return of The Big Guns, released on Mango Records in the UK, with several tracks based on charts written by Drummond and arranged by McCook.
+In April 1984, the same lineup, but without Mittoo, recorded The Return of The Big Guns, released on Mango Records in the UK, with several tracks based on charts written by Drummond and arranged by McCook.
 On 7 July 1984, The Skatalites played to thousands at Selhurst Park during the London Sunsplash.
 The Skatalites played seven tunes and also backed Prince Buster on three before closing with a reprise of their theme song, "Freedom Sounds".
-This performance was later released as a live album called "Live at Sunplash" but is very rare.
+This performance was later released as a live album called Live at Sunsplash but is very rare.

 Between 1985 and 1988, the core members of the Skatalites emigrated and united in the northeast of the United States.
 They played their first US concert at The Village Gate and began to play spotted dates in Northeast US.